KILTprotocol/kilt-node/README.md

 and type of transactions included in the new block.
 The valid new blocks are propagated through the network and other nodes execute these blocks to update their local state (storage).

-**Consensus Algorithm**
+**Authoring & Consensus Algorithm**

-Since we are the only authority provider in the testnet phase, we use the simple [Aura](https://wiki.parity.io/Aura) consensus mechanism.
-At a later stage, we most likely will change to [GRANDPA](https://github.com/paritytech/substrate#2-description), which supposedly will be superior to Aura in many aspects.
-The consensus mechanism is also subject to the future possibility to integrate the KILT network into the Polkadot ecosystem.
+We use [Aura](https://wiki.parity.io/Aura) as the authoring algorithm, since we are still in a permissioned blockchain mode.
+We will probably move to another algorithm in the future (e.g. [BABE](https://w3f-research.readthedocs.io/en/latest/polkadot/BABE.html)).

+For consensus we use [GRANDPA](https://github.com/paritytech/substrate#2-description).

+At a later stage, we most likely will change to a different consensus algorithm that will incorporate additional features (e.g. proving availability of certain services) and we might leverage concepts from BABE+GRANDPA while designing this new consensus mechanism.

 **Polkadot Integration**